Skip to content

 Choose Nuvei if you are a licensed iGaming operator at $500k+ monthly.
 Nuvei holds the gambling licenses Pay.com does not (MGA, UKGC, Isle of Man, US states), has six iGaming platform connectors ready to go, and lists DraftKings, FanDuel, and BetMGM as clients.
 The pricing is heavier (1.5-3.5% plus 5-10% reserve for 6 months) but the product actually does iGaming.

 Choose Checkout.com if you want the SMB-to-enterprise eCommerce processor that Pay.com is modeled after.
 FCA-licensed, Central Bank of Ireland licensed, 1,800+ employees, 150+ methods, named iGaming clients.
-Co-CEO Assaf Cohen is ex-Checkout.com — same playbook at much larger scale.
+Co-CEO Assaf Cohen is ex-Checkout.com, the same playbook at much larger scale.

 Choose Trustly if open banking is the actual need.
 Pay.com's open-banking layer is a wrapper around Volt; going direct to Trustly typically costs less (0-1%) and gets deeper European bank coverage.
 For iGaming pay-ins in Nordics, UK, Germany, and Netherlands this is usually the right answer.